 Stem Cell Research

-Sickle Cell Disease (SCD) is a genetic disease that affects hemoglobin, a protein in red blood cells, which carries oxygen from the lungs to the rest of the body.
+Sickle Cell Disease (SCD) is a genetic disease that affects hemoglobin, an important protein in red blood cells, which carries oxygen from the lungs to the rest of the body.
 Hemoglobin structure is determined by the genes inherited from each parent.

 UCLA Health Sickle Cell Program Website